AquaJo/aquaMailer/README.md

 Following two sections will guide you through setting up the project on your [server](#serverside-setup) and [clientside](#clientside-setup) without configuration.\
 For instructions on integrating email, Discord, reCAPTCHA, and pingig please see the [config.js documentation](#configjs-documentation) further down.

+## Advice For Keeping Secrets
+I *strongly* encourage you to use process.env (environment variables) to store private information on hosting services like replit or glitch because everyone can see your code using free tier (don't use the npm package in this usecase!)\
+On glitch create an .env file and press it.\
+On replit head over to the `Secrets` - tab.
 ## Serverside Setup
 First, you need to choose a hosting provider for your Node.js app.
 You can either set up your own VPS for hosting Node.js and have full control, or choose a [provider specialized in hosting Node.js applications](#hosting-providers---comparison).
 ### Replit